-“One out of every 3 professionals on the planet is on LinkedIn” says Content Marketing Manager at LinkedIn, Jason Miller.
-That said if you aren’t using this channel to the fullest of its ability, then you are seriously missing out (and not just on ‘networking’).
+“One out of every three professionals on the planet is on LinkedIn” says Content Marketing Manager at LinkedIn, Jason Miller.
+If you aren’t using this channel to the fullest of its ability, then you are seriously missing out (and not just on ‘networking’).

 - Personalise requests.
 Tell people the reason you are connecting with them.

 - Use a profile picture (double if not more will engage with you)

 - Nurture relationships regularly.
 Think quality, not quantity.